bazumo/ctf-writeups/2021-plaidctf/readme.md

 While chrome is downloading the payload a for the first few iframes, we replace the file with payload B so that the server now sends more than it has announced in the content-length header.
-Chrome will only open a certain number of connections to the same origin, so by making many requests, more requests would be made through the same connection and mistake our appended HTML response as the requested one later.
+Chrome will only open a certain number of connections to the same origin, so by making many requests, the lower iframes would only start loading after the prior ones would finish and mistake our appended HTTP payload for the response.

 The injected HTTP response contains a simple javascript payload extracting the flag.
 Because we have full control over the HTTP headers, we don't have to worry about CSP.